yquemener/pymumble/API.md

 ```$ openssl pkcs12 -in PATH_TO_CERTFILE.p12 -out CERTFILE_NAME.pem -clcerts -nokeys``` for the cert file and

 ```$ openssl pkcs12 -in PATH_TO_CERTFILE.p12 -out CERTFILE_NAME.pem -nocerts -nodes``` for the key file.

+The `stereo` allow you to send stereo audio, only available with compatible mumble version (>1.3)

 > `Mumble.start()`